TerrorSoul/ChirpPet/README.md

 *   **Right-Click**: Open the context menu to Feed, Change Style, or Quit.
 *   **Drag**: Click and hold to pick up the pet.
 *   **Click**: Interact with the pet (wake it up, cheer it up).

+## Disclaimer

+This is a fan project and is not affiliated with, endorsed, sponsored, or specifically approved by Flashbulb Games or Trailmakers.
+All rights to the original characters and designs belong to their respective owners.